 As a school, we want our children to make a difference in our community and during their lifetime.
 We want them to develop a curiosity for the world in which they live, a love of learning and be able to work collaboratively whilst expressing their individuality with confidence.
-In this way, we encourage our learners and staff to question the purpose of the learning and develop projects which will have an impact.
+In this way, we encourage our learners and staff to question the which will have an impact.